rodrigo-stompy/dev-spaces/README.md

 1. With a Java file open, right click on the name of a method.
 1. On the context menu, select "Add Javadoc with ChatGPT" (this option might be disabled while the IntelliJ project is still loading).

+## Samples

+A good sample Java file to test the plugin over can be found in `samples/KnightsTour.java`.